KalimeroMK/api-sanctum-boilerplate/README.md

 # Laravel sanctum auth boilerplate

-laravel boilerplate with api auth using sanctum (signup, login, logout, reset password)
+laravel boilerplate with api auth using sanctum (signup, login, logout, reset password) and Spatie permission package for roles and permission setup with seeder for it

 ## Use starter project